Leadership: The Force That Moves When You’re Not in the Room

 Leadership isn't about having all the answers.
 It's about cultivating curiosity and creating an environment where the sharpest questions rise to the surface.
 If your team isn't asking tough questions, you might be the reason.

-If no one’s ever pushed back on you, you’re either flawless (and no one is) - or feared.
+If no one has ever pushed back on you, you're either flawless (and no one is) or feared.

 Healthy cultures are built on psychological safety.
 When people can challenge ideas without risk, you get better decisions, deeper engagement, and more resilient teams.